WorksOnArm/equinix-metal-arm64-cluster/CI.md

 All Codefresh features (unit/integration tests, private Docker registry, on-demand demo environments, HELM/Kubernetes deployments etc.) are fully available for ARM builds.

+### Drone and Drone Cloud

+[Drone Cloud](https://cloud.drone.io) is a free CI system for open source projects hosted in Github.
+It enables native builds on 64-bit Intel and 32-bit and 64-bit Arm systems through a hosted plaform.
+Add Drone Cloud to your build by setting up a `.drone.yml` file.

+Drone Cloud is a free service for Open Source projects only.

 ### Github

 Github is a source code management system with integrations into many